-For example, an applicant’s score on a mechanical skill assessment test will reflect their mechanical skills, knowledge, and ability.
+For example, an applicant’s score on a mechanical skills assessment test will reflect their mechanical skills, knowledge, and ability.

 You can use this score to predict how well that applicant is likely to perform in a job that requires mechanical ability, as demonstrated through a professionally conducted skill assessment test.

 Pre-employment testing ensures that the candidates you hire have the adequate aptitude and skills required to perform the job well, along with a personality that will help them thrive in your organization.

 These factors contribute to the candidate’s performance prediction in the long run and may reduce the likelihood of them being let go and the likelihood of them quitting the job.